 When an app regularly crashes, it’s a good idea to delete the app and reinstall it.
 It’s possible one or more of the app’s files have become corrupted.
 Deleting and reinstalling the app will give it a completely fresh start.

 Press and hold on the Skype icon until the menu appears.
-Tap Delete App, then tap Delete to uninstall Skype.
+Tap Remove App, then tap Delete App to uninstall Skype.